Congress of the Union: Term

 It is conventional to refer to each Legislature by the Roman numeral of its term.
-Thus, the current Congress (whose term lasts from 2021 to 2024) is known as the "LXV Legislature"; the previous Congress (whose term lasted from 2018 to 2021) was the "LXIV Legislature", and so forth.
+Thus, the current Congress (whose term lasts from 2024 to 2027) is known as the "LXVI Legislature"; the previous Congress (whose term lasted from 2018 to 2021) was the "LXIV Legislature", and so forth.
 The I Legislature of Congress was the one that met right after the Constituent Congress that enacted the 1857 Constitution.

 Early in the 20th century, the revolutionary leader Francisco I. Madero popularized the slogan Sufragio Efectivo – no Reelección ("Effective suffrage, no reelection").
 In keeping with that long-held principle, and until 2014, the 1917 Constitution stated that "Deputies and Senators could not be reelected for the next immediate term".

 Reelection

-On February 10, 2014, the Mexican Constitution was amended to allow reelection to the legislative bodies for the first time.
+On February 10, 2014, Article 59 of the Mexican Constitution was amended to allow reelection to the legislative bodies for the first time.
 Starting with the general election of 2018, deputies and senators are allowed to run for reelection.
 Members of the Chamber of Deputies may serve up to four terms of three years each while members of the Senate may serve two terms of six years each; in total, members of both houses will be allowed to remain in office for a total of 12 years.